 CO – Operator’s centre, a workstation with the use of which the operator communicates with simulator drivers.
 The operator has available the current traffic situation from driver’s point of view (system of monitors designated as M1), maps and other relevant data on the traffic environment of a current situation (system of monitors designated as M2).
 In addition, the operator verbally communicates with a driver and has available two broadcasts from driver’s cabin.
 At the screen (TV1) the operator can see the situation from a camera pointed at the driver, and at the screen (TV2) the operator can see the situation from a camera recording the situation in front of the driver

-PS – Workstation, workstation for production and adjustment of terrains (independent PC equipped with necessary software)
+PS – Workstation, workstation for production and adjustment of terrains (CO workstation can be used for this purpose)

 Basic components of simulator environment